What Is Rick Simpson Oil?

 Rick Simpson Oil vs. Cannabis Oil: Differences and Similarities

 Cannabis oil usually refers to the infusion of cannabis into an oil, typically olive, coconut, or MCT oil.
-In contrast, RSO is an oily concentrate made by separating the plant’s cannabinoids from the plant material.
+In contrast, RSO is an oily concentrate that separates the plant’s cannabinoids from the plant material.
 RSO is, therefore, more similar to hash or other cannabis concentrates.

-One similarity between RSO and cannabis oil is that both products are full-spectrum, meaning that they contain a range of chemical compounds, including psychoactive THC.
+One similarity between RSO and cannabis oil is that both products are full-spectrum, containing various chemical compounds, including psychoactive THC.
 RSO usually has higher levels of THC than ordinary cannabis oil, and the dense THC concentrations of RSO make the product more potent than most cannabis oils.

 How to Make Rick Simpson Oil